 They Often Cry Outreach (TOCO) is a 501(c)(3), U.S. based, not-for profit organization co-founded by St. Lucian musician Taj Weekes and attorney Shirley J. Menard.
 TOCO’s mission is to raise awareness and address the issues that affect Caribbean youth through comprehensive projects and initiatives on every island in the Caribbean.
-TOCO’s projects range from after school sports programs, a diabetes awareness initiative, a domestic violence awareness campaign, and artistic programs.
+TOCO’s projects range from after school sports programs, a diabetes awareness initiative, a domestic violence awareness campaign, animal rights awareness, and artistic programs.

 TAJ WEEKES ♦ MUSICIAN ♦ POET ♦ HUMANITARIAN

 Internationally renowned artist Taj Weekes has been writing and performing music for over a decade.
 Born and raised on the island of St. Lucia, Weekes has become a successful musician, poet, lecturer, and entrepreneur in the areas of music, business, and service.
-His band, Taj Weekes & Adowa, have released four full-length albums, Hope & Doubt (2005), DEIDEM (2008), A Waterlogged Soul Kitchen (2010) and Pariah in Transit (2013).
+His band, Taj Weekes & Adowa, have released four full-length albums, Hope & Doubt (2005), DEIDEM (2008), A Waterlogged Soul Kitchen (2010) and Pariah in Transit (2013), and Love, Herb & Reggae (2016).
 Their albums have been consistently ranked as one of the top albums of any given year.
 They have toured North America extensively, have headlined major music festivals and events and have been seen and heard in the United Kingdom, Europe, Africa, South America, Australia/New Zealand and Scandinavia.
 Weekes has been credited with presenting "the most appealing and rewarding manifestation of reggae now being created” and lauded for "raising the level of songwriting within the idiom of reggae music."
 He owns his own entertainment company, Jatta, which divisions include a record label, music and book publishing, film and merchandising.

 TOCO BOARD OF DIRECTORS